stephenberry/repe/README.md

 # Header

-The header is sent as a packed 32 byte struct.
-Only the `path` name is optional if the `path_size` is zero.
+The header information that describes how to handle the request and payload (body).

 ```c++
 enum struct Action : uint32_t